soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

-Note that we didn't need to add the argument on the left side of equals sign because Haskell functions are "**first class**" - they behave exactly like normal expressions.
-You can define names to them like regular values, put them in data structures, pass them to functions, everything you can do with regular values like `Int` or `String`.
+Note that we didn't need to add the argument on the left side of equals sign because Haskell functions are "**first class**" - they behave exactly like values of primitive types like `Int` or `String`.
+We can name a function like any other value, put it in data structures, pass it to functions, and so on!

 The way Haskell treats names is very similar to copy paste.
 Anywhere you see `html_` in the code, you can replace it with `el "html"`.
 They are the same (this is what the equals signs say, right?
 That the two sides are the same).
 This property, of being able to *substitute* the two sides of the equals sign with one another, is called **referential transparency**.
-And it is pretty unique to Haskell (and a few languages that are very similar to it like PureScript and Elm)!
-We'll talk more about this in a later chapter.
+And it is pretty unique to Haskell (and a few similar languages such as PureScript and Elm)!
+We'll talk more about referential transparency in a later chapter.

 ### Anonymous/lambda functions